Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 How do I tell a Royal Doulton character jug from a Toby mug?

 A character jug portrays only the head and shoulders of the subject, with the handle formed by a related element (a pipe, an arm, a mythological creature, etc.).
 A Toby mug portrays a complete seated figure, typically a stout man holding a jug or tankard.
-Both are drinking vessels, but the character jug is the larger and more extensively produced Royal Doulton series.
 Character jugs carry D numbers; Toby mugs have their own separate numbering.
 If you see only a face and no body on your piece, it is a character jug.

 Is Royal Doulton still made in England?

-After the Waterford Wedgwood acquisition in 2005 and subsequent restructuring, most Royal Doulton production moved outside of England.
-The Burslem factory in Staffordshire closed in 2005.
-Some Royal Doulton branded products are still produced, but vintage collectors prize pieces made at Burslem under the traditional marks.
+After the Waterford Wedgwood acquisition in 2005, the Burslem factory in Staffordshire closed and most Royal Doulton production moved outside of England.
+Vintage collectors prize pieces made at Burslem under the traditional marks.
 Any piece with ‘Made in England’ on the backstamp was produced in England; pieces made after 2005 may carry different country-of-origin markings.

 What are the most valuable Royal Doulton figurines?